argoproj/argo-workflows/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Reproducible bug report
-about: Create a reproducible bug report
+about: Create a reproducible bug report.
+Not for support requests.
 labels: 'bug'
 ---
 ## Summary